Our complaints and escalation procedure

-We will acknowledge your complaint within 1 working day and will aim to provide a resolution within 3 working days.
+We endeavour to acknowledge your complaint within 1 working day and will aim to provide a resolution within 3 working days.
 In the event of more complex issues, we may require longer to do this and we will let you know if this is the case.

 - Step 2 - Escalate to a manager

 If the complaint has not been resolved to your satisfaction, you can then raise the matter to a complaints manager who will review all the information provided and aim to reach a resolution within 10 working days.

 This should be addressed to us as follows:

 Savile Street East

 Please include your name, address and your contact preference; if you would like this via phone, email or letter.

 - Complaints Manager

 If we have been unable to resolve your complaint within 8 weeks of you raising this with us, or the situation has reached deadlock and you have been issued with a deadlock letter from us (meaning there’s nothing more we can do to solve your complaint), then you can contact the Ombudsman Services Communications.

 You must have followed the previous steps otherwise you may be referred back to us to allow us the opportunity to resolve any complaint.